valeratrades/v_utils/README.md

 [![Lines Of Code](https://tokei.rs/b1/github/valeratrades/v_utils?category=code)](https://github.com/valeratrades/v_utils/tree/master/src)

 My utils crate.
 For personal use only.
 But maybe, just maybe, one day I will document it slightly more.
+`v_utils` is optimized for **developer productivity**, other concerns, including even performance, are secondary.
+Iteration speed above all.

 # Dev
 ## Testing